Growing a start-up with a new product

 I led the delivery of the MVP experience with the developers and in April 2023 we released to mobile and web.

-This release of the initial Savings product, also included the new Overview screen, and uplifted the existing Investment product with the new visual language developed by the Brand team as well.
+This release of the initial Savings product, also included the new Overview screen and the existing Investment product uplift as well.

 The Brand and Marketing team developed a page on the marketing site to promote the new product, along with email and social channels.